BentleyJOakes/BentleyJOakes.github.io/index.markdown

 Before that, I was a post-doctoral researcher at the University of Antwerp in Belgium for three years.
 I worked on a variety of topics along with industrial partners as part of the [Flanders Make](https://www.flandersmake.be) strategic research centre, including verification of cyber-physical systems, configuring of co-simulations, and developing conceptual frameworks for digital twins.

 I received my PhD at McGill University in 2019 on the topic of model transformation verification.
-During my degree, I was an instructor for the Introduction to Programming course at McGill for three terms.
+During this period, I was an instructor for the Introduction to Programming course at McGill for three terms.
 I also was a visiting researcher at the [General Motors Technical Center](https://www.gm.com/company/facilities/warren-tech-center) in Michigan, USA and the [fortiss research institute](https://www.fortiss.org/) in Munich, Germany.

 During my bachelor's degree at the University of Manitoba, I held three internships as part of the co-operative program.
 The first internship was at [Blackberry](https://www.blackberry.com) (formerly Research in Motion) in Waterloo, ON.
 The topic of this internship was on cryptographic communication protocols.
 The second and third internships were at [Electronic Arts](https://www.ea.com) in Montréal, QC.
 These internships focused on prototyping artifical intelligence solutions.